- Solutions Overview

 We’ve used the example of order damage because it’s easy to visualize.
 With a little creativity, though, you can see how this process works for other KPIs.
 Take order lead time, for instance.
 If orders are slow getting out the door, where is the bottleneck?
 Is it in preparing packages for shipping?
 In packing items into shipping containers?
 In moving items to and from forward staging?
 In pickers following their pick paths?
 Something, somewhere, causes the bottleneck.
 The point of the warehouse health check is to determine where such bottlenecks might be hiding.

-Health checks sometimes “get stuck.”
-For example, your leadership might have trouble agreeing on the appropriate KPIs to use.
+Sometimes your leadership might have trouble agreeing on the appropriate KPIs to use.
 Or you might have the right KPIs for your warehouse but no idea what the industry averages are.
 Or you might know the averages and know you fall short, but you can’t figure out how to locate the problem in your warehouse.

 If you want help with your own warehouse health check, just reach out to us.
 Here at Infoplus, we’ve helped many warehouse managers with their assessments, setting them up for further success.
 Or you can learn more by checking out our other articles and learning epics.